 The second paragraph of Subsection 333.05.04 of OPSS 333 is deleted in its entirety and replaced by the following:

-When any of the strength requirements as specified in Subsection 333.04.01 Design Requirements are not met, active filler such as Portland cement and/or hydrated lime may be added into the CIR mix.
+When any of the strength requirements as specified in Subsection 333.04.01 Design Requirements are not met, active filler such as Portland cement, hydrated lime, or quick lime may be added into the CIR mix.
 Portland cement shall be according to OPSS 1301 and its quantity is limited to one-third the quantity of residual asphalt of emulsion by mass.
 The maximum quantity of hydrated lime, or quick lime is limited to 1.0% by dry mass of RAP.

 333.06 EQUIPMENT